CIS565-Fall-2014/Project4-Rasterizer/README.md

  * World to window: Nwindow = transpose(inverse(Mview*Mmodel))(Nmodel)<br />

 #####(2) Rasterization through a scanline approach,A depth buffer for storing and depth testing fragments
 I use a per primitive method to rasterize the triangles.
 For each triangle, I firstly calculate the bounding box of the triangle to get its x and y range.
 Then, I implement triangle rasterization by barycenteric coordinates.
-That for each pixel in the bounding box range, we convert the view coordinates into barycentric coordinates for the triangle being drawn.
-Only if the barycentric coordinates are within the range of [0,1], we plot it.
+That for each scan point in the bounding box range, we convert the it into barycentric coordinate.
+Only if the barycentric coordinate is within the range of [0,1], we retain the point.
 Then, we use the barycentric coordinates to interpolate the depth of triangle vertices.
-For each interpolated depth, we compare it with the depth we store in depth buffer.
-We only keep and show the points nearest to the eye position in z axis.<br />
+For each interpolated depth, we compare it with the corresponding depth we store in the depth buffer.
+And we only keep and show the points nearest to the eye position in z axis.<br />

 Here is a sketch map which shows how to do Barycentric Interpolation: